benneic/appengine-gcs-image-manipulator/README.md

 # Image Upload API
-with Dynamic Image Resizing
+#### with Dynamic Image Resizing

+This API is used to create dynamic image hosting URLs used for on the fly image resizing and CDN hosting.
+It also supports general file uploading.

 **Powered by**:
 - Google Cloud Storage
 - Google App Engine with Images API
 - Flask

-***TLDR***

-This API is used to create dynamic image hosting URLs used for on the fly image resizing and CDN hosting.

-## How it works
+## Table Of Contents
+1. Workflow for images
+2. Intro to Dynamic URL parameters
+3. Full list of Dynamic URL Parameters
+4. Workflow for files
+4. API specification
+5. To Do

+# 1. Image upload workflow

 All requests below assume HTTPS and support HTTP/2